feixuxi/Ventilator/manufacturing/blower/README.md

 You will have to crimp connectors to the second end of the wiring that connects the driver board to the [PCB](../../pcb).
 It depends on your build layout, but in the case that you need longer wires, you will have to crimp both ends.
-In this case you will need the higher number of XH and VH connector components listed in the BOM above.
+In such a case you might need a greater number of XH and VH connector components listed in the BOM above.